 When I had both of my babies, I was blessed with milk for days.
 I was lucky in that way because my plan was to provide the milk as long as my body would let me.
 Be it with a breast pump or traditional breastfeeding I was determined.
 With my first born, I even contemplated selling the surplus.
 If you already don’t like what you’re reading, then don’t read what’s next… I even threw some away… I know that is terrible, but I had so much it went bad!

 With both children, I pumped early and often.
 I started in the hospital both times because my first was a premie and my second was not gaining weight as quickly as they wanted to see.
-So, post C-Section surgery I was strapped to the pump listening to that unforgettable noise.
+So, post C-Section surgery I was strapped to listening to that unforgettable noise.
 If you’ve ever pumped before you know what I’m talking about.

 Fast forward a few months, to being home with baby and having a semi-regular schedule, I dutifully pumped multiple times a day.
 And with BOTH babes, my body felt the weirdest things right before I was about to pump and while I was pumping.